royhlee/sp25-cse110-lab4/expose/javascript/part2.md

 1\.
-It will print 3, the loop will iterate through 100,200,300 reaching i = 3 printing 3.
+It will print 3, the loop will iterate through 100,200,300 reaching i = 3 printing 3. <br>
 2\.
-It will print 150, i will equal 300 since it is in the 2 spot of the array and going through the discountedPrices function it will assign discountedPrice to 150.
+It will print 150, i will equal 300 since it is in the 2 spot of the array and going through the discountedPrices function it will assign discountedPrice to 150. <br>
 3\.
-It will print 150, final price is just the discounted price (150) * 100 then dividing that by 100 printing 150.
+It will print 150, final price is just the discounted price (150) * 100 then dividing that by 100 printing 150. <br>
 4\.
-There will be nothing printed because there is no console.log to print out any values, but there is also no errors.
+There will be nothing printed because there is no console.log to print out any values, but there is also no errors. <br>
 5\.
-ReferenceError i is not defined, i is defined in the for loop and because let is block scoped after the for loop it cannot be accessed.
+ReferenceError i is not defined, i is defined in the for loop and because let is block scoped after the for loop it cannot be accessed. <br>
 6\.
-ReferenceError similar to the last question discountedPrice is only accessible inside of the for loop block.
+ReferenceError similar to the last question discountedPrice is only accessible inside of the for loop block. <br>
 7\.
-It will print 150, let finalPrice is defined in the function making it function scoped therefore it is able to run through the for loop and give an output.
+It will print 150, let finalPrice is defined in the function making it function scoped therefore it is able to run through the for loop and give an output. <br>
 8\.
-Nothing will be outputted since there is no console.log to print out any values, there are also no errors.
+Nothing will be outputted since there is no console.log to print out any values, there are also no errors. <br>
 9\.
-ReferenceError i is not defined, let is block scoped therefore i will not be defined outside of the for loop block.
+ReferenceError i is not defined, let is block scoped therefore i will not be defined outside of the for loop block. <br>
 10\.
-It will print 3, the size of the array for prices is 3 and it will count the length of the array.
+It will print 3, the size of the array for prices is 3 and it will count the length of the array. <br>
 11\.
 Nothing will be printed because there is no console.log to print out any balues, there are also no errors. <br>
 12 A. student.name <br>
 12 B. student["Grad Year"] <br>